grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/configure-git-private-modules/README.md

 # Configure Git for Private Terraform Modules GitHub Action

-This composite GitHub Action configures `git` to allow Terraform to fetch private modules from GitHub repositories using a Personal Access Token (PAT).
-It's essential when your Terraform configurations reference private module sources such as `git::https://github.com/your-org/private-terraform-module.git`.
+This composite GitHub Action configures `git` to use a GitHub Personal Access Token (PAT) for accessing private Terraform modules hosted on GitHub.
+It ensures that any Terraform operation—such as `terraform init`—can fetch private modules without manual authentication, enabling secure, automated CI/CD pipelines.

 ---

 ## Features

-- **Configures global git credentials:**
+- **Automatic git credential setup:**
-  Sets up git so that any `https://github.com/` URL is automatically rewritten to include your GitHub PAT, allowing `terraform init` and other tools to clone private modules without manual intervention.
+  Configures global git credentials so any `https://github.com/` URL is transparently rewritten to include your GitHub PAT, allowing seamless authentication for private Terraform modules.
+- **Security-first design:**
+  Never prints the PAT to logs, redacts tokens from debug output, and uses secure GitHub Actions secrets to pass credentials.
+- **Status output:**
+  Provides clear status output (`configured=true/false`) and summary notices in the Actions UI for auditability and debugging.
-- **Supports modular and reusable workflows:**
+- **Modular and reusable:**
-  Makes it easy to add private module support to any Terraform CI/CD pipeline.
-- **Security:**
-  Does **not** echo the token to logs and is safe for use in GitHub Actions.
+  Works in any workflow, repo, or environment where Terraform needs private module access.

 ---

 ## Usage

-Add a step before any Terraform operation that fetches private modules:
+Add a step before any Terraform operation that requires private module access:

 ```yaml
 - name: Configure git for private modules